 Ask if you have to pay any costs if your case is unsuccessful.

-Some law firms try to get you to pay interest on your personal injury case – don’t fall for it.
+Some law firms try to get you to pay interest on your case – don’t fall for it.

 Because of the enormous cost involved in some cases, some law firms get loans to pay all the costs along the way.
 They’ll ask you to pay the interest.
 But you shouldn’t accept this arrangement.
 That’s because the interest can easily run up to 30%, just like you’d get hit with on a credit card.
 Plus, it may mean the law firm isn’t experienced at these cases, or isn’t successful, because they don’t have the money in the bank to do the job.

-The Rule Is You Should Only Pay A Set Contingency Fee When Your Dallas Personal Injury Case Wins
+The Rule Is You Should Only Pay A Set Contingency Fee When Your Case is Won

 How Do Personal Injury Lawyers Get Paid?